• Skip to main content

 Scone on white plate

-The fact is they are pretty easy to make you just need to follow a few rules.
+The fact is they are pretty easy to make you just need to follow a few rules using simple ingredients.
 Practice makes Perfect as momma used to say.
-Visit my other Afternoon Tea articles here.
+You will need a lightly floured surface, a mixing bowl, some basic ingredients, cold ingredients, and some room temperature ingredients, and a hot oven to make some delightful scones.
+This is one of my favorite scone recipes.

 4 Images of scones on a plate.